SkretasLab/ProteoSeeker/README.md

    -kp/--kraken-path              Str -Opt- The path to the kraken executable.

    -bp/--bracken-path             Str -Opt- The path to the bracken executable.

+   -ap/--alpha-diversity-path     Str -Opt- The path to the alpha diversity executable from
+                                  KrakenTools.

    -bfp/--binner-folder-path      Str -Opt- The path to the bin folder of MetaBiner.